H. T. Vergos' Homepage

 Logic Design I

-In Logic Design I the principles and practices for combinational circuit design are explored.
+Logic Design I covers the principles and practices for combinational circuit design.

 In the practices section, we introduce the Verilog HDL and combinational programmable logic devices.